SiegeEngineers/userpatch-notes/notes/installation.md

 - Store spec addresses [TODO what?]
 - Use system default mouse cursor

+---

-- Delink from system volume [TODO what?]
+- Delink in-game volume from system volume, the Master Volume in-game slider will not affect your system volume
 - Enable custom chatbox (for Wine)
 - Use low quality environment
 - Use low 1.0c framerate in singleplayer